 One of the biggest appeals of raising and tending backyard chickens is the fresh eggs right outside your door.
 Though the quality is already great, you can boost the appearance of egg yolk by including the right amount of brown seaweed in their feed.

 Brown seaweeds are particularly effective at amplifying the golden hue of chicken eggs.
 The addition of 10% to 15% of Ascophyllum nodosum to feed rations, for example, can enhance the amount of pigments such as β-carotene, violaxanthin and fucoxanthin.
 As a result, this can deepen the yolk coloring to a rich yellow or orange.
+Plus, using seaweed as an omega 3 poultry feed ingredient offers backyards birds with a wealth of this vital nutrient.

 As a bonus, seaweed can help to lower the level of cholesterol you’ll find in your eggs, whether you’re using them for breakfast, baking or anything in between.